 To comply with federal regulations, all awarded projects must be reviewed and approved by an Institutional Review Board (IRB) before funds can be released.
-GPCAH staff is available to help funded applicants with this process.
+We are available to help funded applicants with this process.

 What Kind of Reporting Will I Have to Do?